 My interests are varied.
 Or unfocused, from another viewpoint.
-Since folks who share my interests may feel strongly about the depravity of ‘those people’ and demi-divinity of some hero.
+Folks who share my interests but not my lack of political zeal may feel strongly about the depravity of ‘those people’ and demi-divinity of some hero.

 Who ‘those people’ are varies.
 So does the current he-who-can-do-no-wrong.
 But I see precious little difference in the emotional tone expressed by viciously-virtuous partizans on both/all sides.